Last updated: October 19, 2021

 You would normally run all three of these (Linux, Windows, and macOS) and submit the results in one PR.

-(number of cores, like for make -j
+Adjust num-make (number of cores, like for make -j) and memory (RAM) as

 needed below.
 For instance, I have four cores and add one for the num_make